-Our Board has adopted the Richtech Robotics Inc. 2023 Stock Option Plan (the "Incentive Plan"), which has also been approved by our shareholders.
+On September 26, 2024, our Board and the holders of a majority of the voting power of the outstanding Class B common stock of the Company adopted resolutions by written consent to approve and adopted the Amended and Restated Richtech Robotics Inc. 2023 Stock Option Plan (the "Incentive Plan"), pursuant to the Company's second amended and restated bylaws and Nevada law.
 The principal purposes of the Incentive Plan are to: (a) attract and retain the best available personnel for positions of substantial responsibility; (b) provide additional incentive to employees, directors, and consultants; and (c) promote the success of the business of the Company.
 The following description of the principal terms of the Incentive Plan is a summary of the terms of the Incentive Plan and is qualified in its entirety by the full text of the Incentive Plan.